Literary-Insights/blog/src/content/blog/The Dumb Things Smart People Do with Their Money_ Thirteen Ways to Right Your Financial Wrongs - Jill Schlesinger.txt-1.md

 ---
-title: The Dumb Things Smart People Do with Their Money_ Thirteen Ways to Right Your Financial Wrongs - Jill Schlesinger
+title: The Dumb Things Smart People Do with Their Money Thirteen Ways to Right Your Financial Wrongs - Jill Schlesinger
-slug: the-dumb-things-smart-people-do-with-their-money_-thirteen-ways-to-right-your-financial-wrongs-jill-schlesinger
+slug: the-dumb-things-smart-people-do-with-their-money-thirteen-ways-to-right-your-financial-wrongs-jill-schlesinger
 tags:
   - book-summary
 excerpt: ""